MadhanRavuru/Docker_project/README.md

 `python flask_api.py`

 ### To run the Web Application
-Go to the [url](http://0.0.0.0:8000/apidocs/) , and test the ouput with get and post methods.
-For post method, you can supply the *TestFile.csv* file
+Go to the [url](http://0.0.0.0:8000/apidocs/) , and test the output with get and post methods.
+For post method, you can supply the *TestFile.csv* file and get the predictions.